roessland/most-beloved-go-crud-api/README.md

 - Add gcompat to enable running glibc programs.
 - Always run Gin in release mode when running as a Docker container.
 Go does not need to be compiled for release.
+- Put go mod download before `COPY . .` to avoid re-downloading dependencies if go.mod and go.sum are unchanged.

 ```dockerfile
 ARG APP_NAME=most-beloved-go-crud-api